runemalm/OpenDDD.NET/README.md

 - **Repositories**: Define repositories to abstract away data access and enable persistence of domain objects.
 - **Domain Events**: Implement domain events to facilitate communication between domain objects and decouple them from each other.
 - **Application Services**: Use application services to coordinate the execution of domain logic and manage transactions.
-- **Dependency Injection**: Leverage the built-in dependency injection support in .NET Core for easy integration with your application.
+- **Dependency Injection**: Leverage the built-in dependency injection support in .NET for easy integration with your application.
 - **Testability**: OpenDDD.NET promotes testability by providing interfaces and abstractions that allow for easy mocking and unit testing.
 - **Hexagonal Architecture**: OpenDDD.NET is based on the hexagonal architecture, promoting a clear separation between the core domain and external dependencies.
 - **Expand and Contract**: The framework follows the expand and contract design pattern, making it easy to add new features without modifying existing code.
 - **Dotenv**: OpenDDD.NET supports the dotenv pattern for managing configuration and environment-specific settings.

-## Supported .NET Versions
+## Supported Versions

+- .NET 5
 - .NET Core 3.1
-- .NET 5

 ## Getting Started